lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    To generate the initial LAMMPS data file, let us use Topotool: to generate the LAMMPS data file, enter the following command in the VMD terminal:
+    To generate the initial LAMMPS data file, let us use *Topotools*: to generate the LAMMPS data file, enter the following command in the VMD terminal: